 Similarly, you should ensure that all employees have an equal opportunity to secure promotions, bonuses, and professional development courses.
 For instance, you can purchase a Learning Management Software (LMS) and circulate the link to all employees, allowing them to choose from various courses that will improve their hard skills.

 As well as treating employees fairly, you must consider whether you are treating your other stakeholders fairly.
 When focusing on consumers, you may wish to consider whether your marketing strategies promote fairness and inclusivity.
 Are your advertising materials accessible to people with limited sight?
 Do your products cater to people of all abilities, sizes, or ages?

-Another focus should be on building a diverse Board of Directors that represent different backgrounds, experiences, and viewpoints.
-Due to their diverse perspectives, these inclusive boards contribute a valuable range of opinions and suggestions that otherwise wouldn’t be presented in a homogeneous board.
+Another focus should be building a diverse Board of directors with different backgrounds, experiences, and viewpoints.
+Due to their varied perspectives, these inclusive boards can contribute a valuable range of opinions and suggestions that otherwise wouldn’t be presented in a homogeneous board.

 A sustainable business is much more than going green.
 Striking a balance between tackling various environmental, ethical, and social concerns— and maintaining your commitment to focusing on the community, consumers, and employees—is the true definition of building a sustainable business for the future.